03 Generating Data with PyCFAST#

 Step 3: Generate Parameter Combinations#

-Heat of combustion: Energy released per unit mass of fuel (affects fire intensity)
+• Heat of combustion: Energy released per unit mass of fuel (affects fire intensity)

-Radiative fraction: Portion of fire energy released as radiation (affects heat transfer)
+• Radiative fraction: Portion of fire energy released as radiation (affects heat transfer)

-Step 4: Run Parametric Study#
+Step 4: Run simulations with varying parameters#

 Now we’ll systematically modify the model parameters and run simulations to generate our dataset.
+We’ll update the fire parameters for each simulation using update_fire_params and run the model with run.

 all_runs = []